By: Team T12-3 Since: Aug 2018 Licence: MIT

 The following sequence diagram shows how the undo operation works:

-command does the opposite — it calls Model#redoSchedulePlanner()
+The redo command does the opposite — it calls Model#redoSchedulePlanner(), which shifts the

 that state.